sunzhida/COMP4461_2017Fall_Lab4/README.md

 # Robot Programming
-> Lab materials for how to program with Pepper by python.<br>
+> Lab materials for how to program with Pepper by Python.<br>
 > Venue: Room 4221, Teaching Lab 1, Academic Building.<br>
 > Date: Nov.
 10, 2017